 Begin your journey at the York Harley Davidson Factory Tour.
 Learn about the production of these iconic bikes while viewing an introductory movie and sneaking a behind-the-scenes tour of York Vehicle Operations.
 You'll be guided through various manufacturing and assembly areas, watch as parts are manufactured and see freshly painted and chrome plated parts.
 Tours are free and take approximately one hour.
 Tours given Monday-Friday; check listing for more details.

-Next, cruise over to the Rolls Royce Museum.
+Next, cruise over to the Rolls Royce Museum in Mechanicsburg.
 This museum and library is dedicated to Rolls-Royce and Bentley Motor Cars.
 The museum features an ever changing display of Rolls-Royce and Bentley Motor Cars from the American built 1929 Springfield Phantom I to a 1985 Silver Spirit.
 The library houses a wealth of information that can only be found in two places worldwide!

 Whether you have children, or you’re just a big kid, check out the Carlisle Sports Emporium for some old-fashioned fun!
 Featuring an arcade, batting cages, mini golf, skating rink, laser tag and go-karts, you’re sure to find some friendly competition.